Leaf-Agriculture/docs/docs/operations_endpoints.md

 Trimble
 ```

-If provider is not set or set to "Other", Leaf will detect which files are
+If provider is set to "Other", Leaf will detect which files are
 present in the .zip file and process them accordingly.

 Leaf will detect files present in the uploaded .zip and
 create/return one file id for each file that is detected.
 These individual files